 The knights come riding two and two:

 The Lady of Shalott.

-Here, we see that the list of people that the lady of Shalott sees through her mirror, continues.
+Here, we see that the list of people that the lady of Shalott sees through her mirror continues.
 We are told she sometimes sees “glad” young women and an abbot (a person of authority amongst the monks/monastery) who rides “an ambling pad” ( a slow road horse).
-A curly haired shepherd, and a long haired “page in crimson” (an attendant of a nobleman wearing crimson) on his way to the towered Camelot.
+A curly-haired shepherd, and a long-haired “page in crimson” (an attendant of a nobleman wearing crimson) on his way to the towered Camelot.
 The narrator mentions that the lady has sometimes even seen “knights riding two by two” and is quick to point out she has no knight of her own, who would shower her with love and loyalty.
 We are also finally given some description of the lady’s mirror: it is blue.

-As the character of the lady sees these various people in the mirror, we can relate easily in seeing such people in our own mirrors too.
+As the character of the lady sees these various people in the mirror, we can relate easily to seeing such people in our own mirrors too.
 The young Shepherd symbolizes the people who try to lead the “herd” in various situations in life.
 The page in crimson is a person who has managed to get to a point in life where they are seen in high regard.
 Finally the knights are those people who seem to embody all our wishes and desires.
 The Lady not having a knight to dote on her emphasizes that she has not seen her most tempting hopes and desires show up in her mirror yet, like many of us.